Kitware/CMake/Help/command/project.rst

 The description is expected to be a relatively short string, usually no more than a few words.

+The optional ``HOMEPAGE_URL`` sets the analogous variables :variable:`PROJECT_HOMEPAGE_URL` and :variable:`<PROJECT-NAME>_HOMEPAGE_URL`.
+When this option is given, the URL provided should be the canonical home for the project.

+Note that the description and homepage URL may be used as defaults for things like packaging meta-data, documentation, etc.

 Optionally you can specify which languages your project supports.
 Example languages include ``C``, ``CXX`` (i.e.  C++), ``CUDA``, ``Fortran``, and ``ASM``.